Riley Rocket (TV series)

-Riley Rocket is a Canadian children's animated series created by Matthew Gerrand And Mladen Alexander And Produced By Sphere Media The Show Follows Riley Rockwell, Her Pet Hedgehog Beatrix And Her Bandmates, Theo And Alex, During Her Jam Session A Sonic Surge Super Charged Them Turning Them Into Superheroes In addition to their instruments, Riley's wheelchair, Alex's skateboard and Theo's bike also transform themselves when the characters become superheroes and with help from Riley's Aunt Jenny, they will save greenville from evil villains.
+Riley Rocket is a Canadian children's animated series created by Matthew Gerrand and Mladen Alexander and produced by Sphere Media.
+It follows Riley Rockwell, her pet hedgehog Beatrix and her bandmates, Theo and Alex.
+During her jam session, an electrifying sonic surge super charged them, turning them into superheroes.
+In addition to their instruments, Riley's wheelchair, Alex's skateboard and Theo's bike also transform themselves when the characters become superheroes and with help from Riley's Aunt Jenny, they will save Greenville from evil villains.

 Plot

 Young Riley and the members of her group MegaBlast have supersonic powers, and they transform themselves into secret superheroes who use the power of their music to save their community.
 In addition to their instruments, Riley's wheelchair, Alex's skateboard and Theo's bike also transform themselves when the characters become superheroes.